 The Little Istanbul is one of the food outlets in the Galare Food Centre on Chang Klan Road.
 The kebabs created here are fresh off the grill and come at prices that will keep people on a budget happy.
 Among other Middle Eastern favourites on the Little Istanbul’s menu are falafels, lamb skewers and humus.
 Due to the popularity of this eatery there is invariably a queue so it pays to arrive early.

-Babylonian Iraqi Restaurant is located in the Maya Shopping and Lifestyle Mall on Huay Kaew Road.
+Babylonian Iraqi Restaurant is located in the Maya Lifestyle Shopping Mall on Huay Kaew Road.
 The interior of the Babylonian could have been plucked from an Arabian palace.
 The menu and quality of the food are just as amazing.
-Chicken shawarma, lamb kebab, apricot flavoured lamb curry, humus, steamed vegetables and flatbreads are signature items on a menu which also has Indian favourites such as samosas and biryani curry and rice on it.
+Chicken shawarma, lamb kebab, apricot flavoured lamb curry, humus, steamed vegetables and flatbreads are signature dishes which also has Indian favourites such as samosas and biryani curry and rice on it.

 Sababa Israeli Restaurant is a homely establishment just south of the Night Bazaar and Anusan Market.
 Sababa does not have a particularly large choice of dishes, but there are more than enough to satisfy any cravings for Middle Eastern speciality dishes.
 Gluten-free humus and falafel, Israeli-style chicken schnitzel and chips, and chopped liver and onions are sure to get the taste buds working overtime.